centminmod/optimise-images/examples/benchmark-mode-compare-compressors1.md

 * optimise-images.sh {bench-webp} - enables [WebP conversion support](/examples/examples-webp-260417.md)
 * optimise-images.sh {bench-webpcompare} - enables [WebP conversion + Compare Mode](/examples/examples-webp-compare-260417.md)

 For this example will be testing `bench-webpcompare` mode but with all compressors enabled.
 This will give you a break down of original image, the resized to `MAXRES=2048` and optimised versions for png, jpg and webp.
+You can jump straight to the summary [here](#summary).

     # additional image optimisations after imagemagick
     # resizing